 Yes.
 In these circumstances your child should be registered for home education until the compulsory participation phase has ended.
 A young person who is registered for home education and turns 17 during the year will be able to remain registered until 31 December of that year providing the standard conditions of registration, such as reporting, are met.

-You should contact the Department of Human Services directly to discuss any questions you have with them.
+You should contact the Department of Human Services directly to discuss any questions you have regarding this.

 There may be.
 You should contact the Department of Human Services with specific questions about your situation.

 Yes.
 A Textbook and Resources Allowance (TRA) is payable to a parent with a registered child recorded by date of birth at Years 7 to 12.
 Each year, a parent is notified by the HEU of the potential payment and the HEU makes arrangements for the payment.
 If a child is registered part way through a year having previously been enrolled at a school, a parent would not be eligible for a TRA payment for that year as the payment would have already been paid to the school.

 No. If you want your child to receive an OP, you should contact a school of distance education, state school or non-state school and enrol the young person for Years 11 and 12.
 This does not mean that your child cannot seek entry to tertiary institutions via alternative pathways.

 Yes.
 All arrangements are made directly by the parent with a registered training organisation, the employer and the HEU.
 The manager of the HEU signs the Australian Apprenticeships, School Notification form in relation to the arrangement.
 Components of a school-based apprenticeship or traineeship can contribute towards a student's learning account.

 It is a requirement that all Queensland children in this age group have a learning account opened for them with the Queensland Curriculum and Assessment Authority (QCAA).
 Banking credits in this account allows the young person to be eligible for a Queensland Certificate of Education (QCE).